 Road quality changes fast once you leave the paved highway.
 Many eco lots rely on unpaved or seasonal roads, which affects construction logistics and ongoing maintenance budgets.
 Road improvements can require municipal permits and sometimes environmental review.

 Think about emergency access too.
-Remote sites increase response times to larger medical facilities in La Paz and San José del Cabo.
+Remote sites increase response times to larger medical facilities in Los Barriles and San José del Cabo.
 If you are building for rentals or guests, document routes, signage, and seasonal access so the property stays functional year‑round.

 Power, solar, and communications

 Baja California Sur has an excellent solar resource, which makes PV systems highly viable.
 Right‑size your design for seasonal loads, refrigeration, and any desalination pumps.
-Mobile coverage varies across the coast, so factor satellite or microwave links if reliable internet is essential.
+Mobile coverage in Cabo Pulmo is good, but varies as you move away from the village center, so factor satellite or microwave links if reliable internet is essential.

 Water: sources and permits